-Psychology A level introduces you to the main academic components involved in the discipline of Psychology, which is a far-reaching and wide-ranging topic.
-You will look at topics within the main disciplines eg biological, cognitive and social and learn the studies, approaches and methods used in core elements of Psychology, as well as develop your analytical and evaluative skills.
-Teaching consistently reinforces the application of Psychology to real life eg criminal psychology, understanding of gender, understanding of phobias.
+Psychology introduces students to the main academic components involved in this discipline, which is the study of the mind and human behaviour.
+The syllabus looks at approaches within the main topics – biological, cognitive, humanistic, behavioural, and psychodynamic.
+Students learn the studies, approaches and methods used in Psychology, and develop their analytical and evaluative skills.
+The course, consistently reinforces the application of Psychology to real life such as in criminal psychology, gender, phobias, memory, and mental health.

 You will be required to purchase 2 textbooks, for years 1 and 2.
 You will be guided to access additional study material, which can be purchased independently.
 Financial support may be available via the bursary.

-Students need to be inquisitive, open to learning about competing ideas, able to set aside their perceptions of how society works.
-A reasonable standard of written English is an advantage.
+Students need to be inquisitive and critical, open to learning about competing ideas, and able to question their own perceptions of how the brain works.
+A reasonable standard of written English is necessary as are good basic numeracy skills for dealing with statistics.
 Organisation, consistency and good study skills are an advantage, as is the ability to carry out independent study.

 WHAT DO OUR STUDENTS SAY: